thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ### Exercise

-In the main React Developer Tools window, click the `<h1>` component and use the breadcrumbs bar on the bottom of the panel to inspect it, its parent component, and its grandparent component.
-Then use the search bar to find the `<input />` component by its name.
+In the main React Developer Tools window, click the `<h1>` component and use the breadcrumbs bar on the bottom of the panel to access it, its parent component, and its grandparent component.
+Then use the search bar to access the `<input />` component by its name.

 Finally, turn to a neighbor and, in your own words, explain why the React Developer Tools are important.
 After about a minute, your instructor will cold call on the class and ask what was discussed.